Atlanta Master's in Chemistry Degrees

-Masters in Chemistry programs typically award a Master of Science (MS) degree and offer students an advanced postgraduate education in the major branches of the Chemical Sciences.
 Students may be able to focus their masters degree in chemistry on areas such as organic chemistry, analytical chemistry, physical chemistry, inorganic chemistry, materials science, and biochemistry.
 They may also be able to concentrate on key industries, such as pharmaceutical chemistry.
-Chemistry masters programs often seek to cultivating students’ proficiency to conduct specialized laboratory research.
-This may prepares students to purse a variety of potential careers in research, development, education, and administration, or for advanced study at the doctoral level.

-There are also chemistry graduate schools that offer programs with non-thesis options.
+There are also graduate chemistry schools that offer programs with non-thesis options.
 These may be designed to provide students with the skills they might need for leadership positions and culminate in a final project.
-Students enrolled in a course-based M.S. program in chemistry take more courses, than do students in a thesis master's.
+Students enrolled in a course-based M.S. program take more courses, than do students in a thesis master chemistry program.

 Those applying to Chemistry Masters programs often must hold an undergraduate degree in chemistry, or in some cases, chemical engineering.
 Some universities may accept an applicant with a bachelor’s degree in biochemistry as well.
 Many colleges also require that prospective students meet the minimum required GPA for coursework in chemistry and submit scores for the Graduate Record Examination (GRE).

-Students enrolled in a course-based Chemistry MS program may take courses that cover teh following topics.
+Students enrolled in a course-based Chemistry MS program may take courses that cover the following topics.

-Students might consider looking into programs that are approved by the American Chemical Society, and whether they are looking for a general Masters program in Chemistry or one that allows them to pursue a specialization in a subfield, such as analytical chemistry, biochemistry, organic chemistry or inorganic chemistry, nanomaterials or polymer science.
+Students might consider looking into programs that are approved by the American Chemical Society, whether they are looking for a general Masters program in Chemistry or one that allows them to pursue a specialization in a subfield, such as analytical chemistry, biochemistry, organic chemistry or inorganic chemistry, nanomaterials or polymer science.
 Accreditation may speak to the program's curriculum, faculty and more.

 Another important search criteria is program format.
-Some Chemistry masters programs are laboratory intensive ones, so a campus program may make sense since you would have access to the University’s facilities as a student.
+Some Chemistry masters programs are laboratory intensive ones, so a campus program may make sense since you would have access to the university’s facilities.
 For busy working students, pursuing an online master in chemistry may be more convenient.
-You can initiate a search for chemistry graduate schools on GradSchools.com by location; choose a city, state or country then browse the listings.
+You can initiate a search for chemistry masters programs on GradSchools.com by location; choose a city, state or country then browse the listings.
 Some of these options might include: Chemistry MS, and Chemistry PSM.

-FACT: A relatively new type of degree, called the Professional Science Master’s (PSM), blends advanced training in a particular science field with business skills, such as communications and program management, and policy.[i]
+A relatively new type of degree, called the Professional Science Master’s (PSM), blends advanced training in a particular science field with business skills, such as communications and program management, and policy.[i]

 Entry-level jobs for Chemists require a bachelor’s degree, however, a masters or PhD in Chemistry is required for many research and upper-management jobs.
 According to the Bureau of Labor Statistics, with a slow employment growth rate expected between 2014 and 2024 (3%), Chemists with advanced degrees, particularly those with a Ph.D. and work experience, are expected to have better opportunities[ii].